dotnet/csharplang/meetings/2018/README.md

 [C# Language Design Notes for Dec 5, 2018](LDM-2018-12-05.md)

-- Tracked nullable states, their correspondance to source and the rules they follow in flow analysis
+- Tracked nullable states, their correspondence to source and the rules they follow in flow analysis

 ## Dec 12, 2018